 Here's an informative video tour of the Borgund church including the striking interiors and elaborate craftsmanship.

 A most dismaying fact: only 28 of these magnificent structures remain in Norway after a number of events that have occurred throughout history, most notably and sadly, the plague of arson that swept through Norway during the 1990s.
 Nonetheless, they remain among the world's oldest wooden buildings.
-In addition, there are a few others outside of Norway: one in Sweden and the other Poland.
+In addition, there are a few others outside of Norway: one in Sweden and the other Poland - Wang Church.
 And while not a true stave church, the Greensted Church I mentioned above in England.

 From their richly decorated exteriors to their elaborately carved interiors, Norway's stave churches remain a living testament to exceptional Norwegian craftsmanship; forever preserving and showcasing their rich traditions and heritage.